Woody2143/commitmas-2015/README.md

   - I know I'm far from perfect here...
   - Never thought about doing longer commit messages in vim

+###Day 3
+- Got messing around with [jekyll](http://jekyllrb.com/docs/quickstart/) to setup my github page (see beow)
+  - I like it for the most part, seems to be a simple enough blog engine
+  - Had to dig in to sass a bit to adjust the template
+  - they are drawing the icons directly for the social media sites in svg, looks weird in code

+- Learned a little more about [markdown](http://daringfireball.net/projects/markdown/syntax); syntax and what not.

 ## What I did
 ### Day 1
 - Missed doing anything here cause of Taco Tuesday and Destiny reset activities